-Judges' score sheets and DVDs are confidential and are given out to Studio Owners and Teachers ONLY.
+Judges' score sheets and videos are confidential and are given out to Studio Owners and Teachers ONLY.
 Please check with the Dance Awards staff to see if your competition packet is ready.
 If it is not ready by the end of the event, we will ship it to you within one week after the event.

 At The Dance Awards, we realize there are things our judges might want to say JUST to the teacher.
 Maybe it's about a particular dancer, a costume, or choreography suggestions.
-Therefore, one judge on our panel will be doing a TEACHERS ONLY critique, which will be included as a separate viewing option on the studio's critique DVD.
+Therefore, one judge on our panel will be doing a TEACHERS ONLY critique, which will be included as a separate viewing option on the studio's critique video.
 This way Teachers will receive feedback for their ears only!

 The Dance Awards is happy to provide a free webcast of the Best Dancer Competition, Pre-Qualifying Competition and Finals Competition.